Future-proofing workflows with Canon's PTZ cameras

 A Canon CR-N700 PTZ camera filming two people sat in facing armchairs.

-As well as corporate and educational scenarios, the Auto Track and Auto Loop automation apps will be useful in places of worship and for filming interview footage for TV.
+As well as corporate and educational scenarios, the Auto Track and Auto Loop PTZ camera automation apps will be useful in places of worship and for filming interview footage for TV.

-“It’s a big benefit when you'’re shooting scenes with a lot of movement,” says Canon Europe Product Specialist Paul Atkinson.
+“It’s a big benefit when shooting scenes with a lot of movement,” says Canon Europe Product Specialist Paul Atkinson.
 “The ability to reliably track people automatically as they move around gives video creators real confidence, as well as requiring fewer people to do the job.”
+A free 2025 Auto Tracking App RA-AT001 firmware update has further improved the tracking performance for fast-moving subjects in both the Lite and paid-for versions of the app.

 The app enables you to track an entire vista or to be more selective, with framing pre-sets for full-body and half-length shots at everything up to fast walking pace, and for tight head shots at a slow walk.